 Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

-Tasmania may appear small by comparison to the rest of Australia but it will take you longer than a week to explore all it has to offer.
+The Apple Isle may appear small by comparison to the rest of Australia but it will take you longer than a week to explore all Tasmania has to offer.
 We’ve condensed the best parts into a 7-day road trip itinerary that will leave you longing to come back.

 DAY ONE: LAUNCESTON